 California’s Changes to Prevailing-Wage Law Upheld

-SAN DIEGO (CN) – A federal court judge has dismissed a lawsuit by a lobbyist for non-unionized construction groups challenging a California wage law the groups claim was a political decision to take away benefits from open-shop employers.
+SAN DIEGO (CN) – A federal judge has dismissed a lawsuit by a lobbyist for nonunionized construction groups challenging a California wage law the groups claim was a political decision to take away benefits from open-shop employers.

 U.S. District Judge Roger Benitez on Jan.
 27 dismissed the lawsuit brought by Associated Builders and Contractors of California Cooperation Committee and Interpipe Contracting against Attorney General Xavier Becerra, Labor Commissioner Julie Su and Department of Industrial Relations director Christine Baker.
 He also denied the lobbyist’s request for preliminary injunction.